 Empowering Families to Embrace Hope and Healing

-If you suspect that your child may be struggling with sensory issues or if you have been searching for answers and solutions, we invite you to visit the PX Docs Directory and find a qualified practitioner in your area.
+If you suspect your child may be struggling with sensory issues or if you have been searching for answers and solutions, we invite you to visit the PX Docs Directory and find a qualified practitioner in your area.

-With the right support and intervention, your child can overcome their challenges and unlock their full potential—and your family can experience the joy, connection, and well-being you deserve.
+With the right support and intervention, your child can overcome their challenges and unlock their full potential, and your family can experience the joy, connection, and well-being you deserve.